Articles of Association

-4. The Board will elect its own Chair, Treasurer and Secretary from amongst its members who will each serve a two year non-renewable term in this position.
+4. The Board will elect its own President, Treasurer and Secretary from amongst its members who will each serve a two-year non-renewable term in this position.

 a.
-The Chair is not eligible for continuation on the Board of Directors upon the conclusion of his or her term.
+The President is not eligible for continuation on the Board of Directors upon the conclusion of his or her term.

 b.
 The Treasurer and Secretary are eligible to continue on the Board of Directors.

 c.
-The Chair has a decisive vote in the event of a tie vote.
+The President has a decisive vote in the event of a tie vote.